 Introduction to descriptive and inferential statistical methods with applications in psychology.
 Laboratory work involves the use of a computer software package that allows for the application of statistical procedures.
 Prerequisite: Psychology 101.
 Required of all majors in Psychology; open only to declared Psychology majors.
 Three class hours and three laboratory hours.

 Introduction to scientific method and experimental design.
 Emphasis is on the logical development of new ideas, kinds and sources of error in experimentation, methods of control, design and analysis of experiments, and scientific communication.
 Three class hours and three laboratory hours.
 Prerequisite: Psychology 205.

 Introduction to cross-cultural study of areas such as personality, motivation, socialization, interpersonal behavior, psychological environments, cognitive development, ethnocentrism and stereotypes.
 The course emphasis is on the bi-directional relationship between cultural factors, such as cultural traditions, environments and psychological processes and its application to cross-cultural differences.
 The focus of the course is on cultural psychology theories and methodological issues.
 Prerequisite: Psychology 101.

 PSYCH-214 Social Psychology

 Review of current psychological theory and research in social psychology.
-Topics include attitude and behavior change, conformity, attraction, interpersonal perception, and psychological aspects of social interaction.
+Topics include attitude and behavior change, conformity, attraction, stereotypes, helping behavior, aggression, and other aspects of social interaction.
 Prerequisite: Psychology 101.

 PSYCH-215 Human Cognition